tianzehu/PA-and-Section-Writeups/PA3-ExhaustingPastries-Writeup/README.md

 The file could have any number of lines and each pastry line could have any number of length costs.
 If a pastry has X costs after it, then it is X inches long.

-## Simple Example
+## Example

 As an example, consider the PublicTestCases/simple.in file:
 ```
-10
+5
 baguette: 2 3 3 4
+donut: 1 2 3 4
+baumkuchen: 1 2 3 4
 ```
-The customer has a $10 budget.
-The pastry shop has only a baguette that is 4 inches long.
-A one-inch pieces is $2, a two-inch pieces is $3, a three-inch piece is $3, and a four-inch piece is $4.
+The customer has a $5 budget.
+The pastry shop has a baguette that is 4 inches long with a one-inch pieces is $2, a two-inch pieces is $3, a three-inch piece is $3, and a four-inch piece is $4.
+The baker also has a donut and a baumkuchen that can be broken into 1in for $1, 2 inches for $2, etc.

-The idea is to enumerate over all possible ways to cut up the pastry and determine which cutting costs the most and thus makes the most for the baker.
+For the baker, the idea is to enumerate over all possible ways to cut up the pastry and determine which cutting costs the most and thus makes the most for the baker.
+For the customer, the idea is to buy as many full pastries as possible.

+### Baker perspective

 Below is an enumeration of all possible ways to cut the baguette based on number of pieces of each size.
 The last column is how much money such a cutting will make.
+The enumeration is not showing combinations that are not physically possible.
+For example, a 4in baguette cannot be broken into 5 1in pieces.
 The baker will want to pick the highest one.
 ```
  #1in #2in #3in #4in  $$
    0   0    0    0    0